RocketRace/robot-is-you/README.md

 Install the requirements: `pip install -r requirements.txt`.

+Run the bot using `python3 ROBOT.py`.

+(The bot may not work properly on Windows, as it makes use of some unix-ish shell commands for the convenience of the programmer.)

+## Required files

 Bot configuration is in `config/setup.json`.
 It contains the following fields:

 * `auth_file` Should point to a JSON file with a `token` field with your bot token.